francesco-innocenti/francesco-innocenti.github.io/_posts/2025-04-09-Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation.md

 The only difference---which turns out to be critical---is the output scaling.
-This is what allows the feature to change in the infinite-width limit. [[3]](#3) also showed that while in the standard parameterisation (SP) of DNNs (based on He and related initialisation) the features do evolve, the output diverges with the width.
+This is what allows the feature to change in the infinite-width limit. [[3]](#3) also showed that while in the standard parameterisation (SP) of DNNs (based on He and related initialisations) the features do evolve, the output diverges with the width.

 Remarkably, [[4]](#4) showed that many optimal hyperparameters in $$\mu$$P also